dxcv/q-trader/README.md

 # TODO:
-# Use Leveraged Orders / SL / TP
+# Fix Margin Calculation: now applied for Long as well

+# Refactoring
+# Feature Engineering

+# Move execution closer to 0am so that trading is done with day open price

 # Position Sizing based on % of balance
-# Set SL based on daily open price

 # TODO: Generic MA Trading System
 # Strategy: Buy when price is above weekly PSAR (0.008, 0.2).
 Sell when price is below